johnmathews/johnmathews.is/data/blog/x100v-thoughts.md

 12. The view finder is fun.
 13. The flip screen is great for waste height shots

-## Improvements
+### Improvements

-If and when a successor arrives..
+If and when a successor arrives, I'd like it to have..

-1. Bigger battery - you want to start the day with a full battery for sure
+1. A bigger battery
 2. A quieter lens
 3. More megapixels.
 Seriously.
 It's a prime lens and sometimes I want to crop a lot.
 It was nice to have 40 on the XT-5.